 - Mutual consent as to who would receive the custody of the child

-- Mutual consent in deciding the amount of alimony or maintenance the husband would have to pay his wife.
+- Mutual consent in deciding the amount of alimony or maintenance one spouse pays to the other

-2. When can the petition for uncontested divorce be filed in the court of law?
+2. When can one file a no-contest divorce in a court of law?

 3. What is the minimum duration of separation before a decree of an uncontested divorce can be filed?